How to Remove Streaks on a Windshield

 No long forms · No spam · No fees

 If you’ve ever engaged your windshield wipers only to have your visibility reduced as a result, you know the frustration of windshield streaks.
-There are two main culprits to this — the windshield itself and the wipers — making it a bit tricky to truly get everything clean.
-However, a streaked windshield is dangerous and should be taken care of as soon as possible.
+There are two main culprits to this: the windshield itself and the wipers.
+A streaked windshield is dangerous and should be taken care of as soon as possible.

 Here are the top three glass cleaners for cars according to Truecar.com:

-Obviously when you have streaks on your windshield, you need to clean it.
-But one thing you may not realize is that your windshield wipers could be the culprit!
-And even if the wipers weren’t what caused the streaks in the first place, if they became dirty when you tried to use them to clean something off your windshield, they are probably still grimy.
+And even if the wipers weren’t what caused the streaks in the first place, if you tried to use them to clean something off your windshield, they probably got grimy in the process.

 Dirty windshield wipers can cause serious streaking, but you don’t always need to resort to replacing them.
 Using an all-purpose cleaner, wipe the blades up and down with a cloth and then clean the part of the car where the blades rest - either at the base of the windshield or the cowl.